A castle fit for kings, queens and miscreants

 The area immediately outside the castle perimeter was cleared of properties which had given cover to the besiegers during the war.
 To the north this created the Bare Land, a name which survives today as Bearland.

 The suppression of the troublesome barons and the succession of Edward I to the throne in 1272 shifted the political focus away from Gloucester.
-Repairs were made to the castle after the damage inflicted during the recent conflict, but the castle never regained its former glory.
+Some repairs were made to the castle after the damage inflicted during the recent conflict, but the castle never regained its former glory.
 Two floors of the keep burned during the siege were not repaired until 1304, and the near catastrophic state of disrepair of the keep's south wall recorded in 1328 was not fixed until 1389.

-The castle, which had always included a prison, was still maintained into the 15th century, but during the reign of King Richard III it became primarily a prison.
+The castle became the home of dowager queens, the widowed mothers of King Edward I and King Edward II, and when King Richard II convened Parliament at Gloucester in 1378, he stayed not at the castle but at Llanthony Secunda Priory.
+It was maintained into the 15th century, but during the reign of King Richard III it became primarily a prison.
 In 1489 some of the buildings arrayed around the outer wall were demolished and their stone recycled into Gloucester roads.
 In 1529 castle stone became part of the then new, now demolished Boothall, a rebuild of the original seat of local government located since the late-12th century on the corner of Westgate and Upper Quay Streets.

 In the last decade of the 16th century more of the castle found itself embedded in the city's roads.
 The former stronghold formed part of the city defences during the siege of Gloucester in 1643, and a Parliamentarian artillery battery was placed in the barbican, but the castle saw little of the fighting.